BlaqueDevs/se-assignment-day-4-software-project-management-patron1t/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+The core issues the software aims to address are:

+Lack of Real-Time Academic Performance Monitoring.
+Difficulty in Identifying Learning Gaps.
+Limited Communication Between Teachers, Students, and Parents.
+Time-Consuming Administrative Tasks.

-The core issues the software aims to address are [Insert specific issues related to your project].
-These problems are significant to the target audience because they [Insert why these problems are important, such as causing inefficiencies, increasing costs, or creating user dissatisfaction].
+These problems are significant to the target audience because they

+For Students: EduTrack™ empowers students by giving them a clear view of their academic performance, helping them stay on track and address issues before they affect their overall grades.

+For Teachers: The software reduces the administrative burden on teachers, allowing them to dedicate more time to instruction and student support.
+It also provides them with actionable insights to tailor their teaching strategies.

+For Parents: EduTrack™ keeps parents informed about their child’s academic progress, enabling them to provide timely support at home and ensuring that they are actively involved in their child’s education.

+For Schools: By improving academic performance and engagement, EduTrack™ helps schools meet their educational goals and standards, ultimately leading to better outcomes for students and a stronger reputation for the institution.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?